Continuing Medical Education Credit For Annals of Internal Medicine Manuscript Reviewers

 Christine Laine, MD, MPH, Editor in Chief, reports that she has no financial interests to disclose.

-Darren B. Taichman, MD, PhD, Executive Deputy Editor, reports that he has received research support from a grant to the University of
+Darren B. Taichman, MD, PhD, Executive Deputy Editor, reports that he has no financial relationships or interests to disclose.

 Cynthia D. Mulrow, MD, MSc, Senior Deputy Editor, reports that she has no financial relationships or interests to disclose.